entitize/Fakeddit/README.md

 Follow the instructions to download the dataset.
 You can download text, metadata, comment data, and image data

 Note that released test set is public.
-Private test set is used for leaderboard (coming soon).
+Private test set is used for leaderboard.

 ### Prerequisites
 script tested on python 3.5